HTTP Flood

 HTTP Flood is a type of Distributed Denial of Service (DDoS) attack in which the attacker manipulates HTTP and POST unwanted requests in order to attack a web server or application.
 These attacks often use interconnected computers that have been taken over with the aid of malware such as Trojan Horses.
-Instead of using malformed packets, spoofing and reflection techniques, HTTP floods require less bandwidth to attack the targeted sites or servers.
+Instead of using malformed packets, spoofing and reflection techniques, HTTP floods require less bandwidth to attack the targeted sites or servers than layer-4 attacks.

 Attack description

 In an HTTP flood, the HTTP clients such as web browser interact with an application or server to send HTTP requests.
 The request can be either “GET” or “POST”.
 The aim of the attack is when to compel the server to allocate as many resources as possible to serving the attack, thus denying legitimate users access to the server's resources.
+Attackers inject legitimate looking, but randomised HTTP headers in an attempt to avoid detection, and make make use of proxies to hide their source IP address.

 GET flood

-The GET request is used to retrieve static content like images.
-Typically this induces relatively low load on the server per request.
+The GET request is used to retrieve static content like images, scripts and style sheets.
+The request may simply fetch the root or specifically target large assets.
+The requests do not typically require authentication, cannot evade Captchas and induce relatively low load on the server per request.